 I have not always been the best homemaker.
 When I came home full time, I struggled.
 I was overwhelmed by the homemaking tasks.
 This confused me because all of these tasks needed to get done when I was working.
 But somehow dusting the ceiling fans seemed more daunting now.

 I worked on myself.
-I worked on my mindset and moving through the mental blocks I had.
+I worked on my mindset and moved through the mental blocks I had.
 As women, we are told that men should pull equal weight around the home.
 We should be striving to be at the top.
 We should be shattering glass ceilings.
 All of the stories I had been told throughout my life were keeping me from performing at my best in my new role as a full-time homemaker.

 As I learned to embrace my role as a homemaker, and find joy in making lunch for Andy or folding his laundry, I learned that homemaking isn't about having a perfect home all the time.
-It's about creating an environment that is low stress and comfortable for your family.
+It's about creating an environment that is low-stress and comfortable for your family.

 Whether you are working full time in a busy job, or someone who works from home.